Veteran Newspaper Editor Nancy Barnes Named NPR's Top News Executive

 "I love what NPR stands for," Barnes told me in an interview.
 "I was very attracted to the work that you do, the history that you have, and the ability you have to touch the millions of listeners that you have."

-Barnes received a degree in international relations from the University of Virginia and started professionally as a reporter for newspapers in Massachusetts and Virginia; she became an editor at the News & Observer in Raleigh, N.C., and earned an MBA at the nearby University of North Carolina at Chapel Hill.
+Barnes received a degree in international relations from the University of Virginia and started professionally as a reporter for newspapers in Massachusetts and Virginia; she became an editor at the News & Observer in Raleigh, N.C., and earned an M.B.A. at the nearby University of North Carolina, Chapel Hill.
 Barnes has held leadership positions in major professional organizations; she is currently president of the American Society of News Editors and is on the board of the Pulitzer Prize.

 Under Barnes, the Chronicle won a Pulitzer for news columns on grand jury abuses and the Star Tribune won one for its investigation of the deaths of infants at poorly regulated day care centers, according to the prize organization, which is part of Columbia University's Graduate School of Journalism.